kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ###### How can someone using this feature know that it is working for their instance?

 - [x] Other
+  - Details: Since this feature introduced the `name` field to the webhook authorizer, users can first specify a value in the `name` field of the AuthorizationConfiguration.
-  - Details: They can look at the metrics if `apiserver_authorization_decisions_total` is increasing.
+  Then look at the `apiserver_authorization_webhook_evaluations_total` metrics to ensure the count for the named webhook authorizer is increasing.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?